 The knowledge transfer and 20% has been a thorn and song on every Zambian citizen ever since the PF government came into power.

-We can only grow the country local participation with foreign help.
+We can only grow the country by local participation with foreign help.

 So with such sweeping statements from high powered government officials it means the battle about the citizens participation in their economy is far from being won.